Use Proc Summary in SAS With Examples

 proc print data=summaryWeightHeight;

-For example, we can use the following code to calculate descriptive statistics for Weight grouped by Species:
+We use the following code to calculate descriptive statistics for Weight, but this time, the calculations are grouped by Species:

 /*calculate descriptive statistics for Weight grouped by Species*/